-If you're looking to impress guests or wow a crowd at a cookout, this apple blueberry pie is sure to do the trick.
-A golden, flaky gluten free pie crust envelops a luscious filling for a fruit pie that no one will be able to turn down come dessert time.
+If you're looking for something to wow your family this holiday season, this apple blueberry pie is sure to do the trick.
+A golden brown, flaky pie crust envelops a luscious filling of perfectly spiced apple slices and sweet juicy blueberries, that no one will be able to turn down come dessert time.

-If you've checked out my website, you know I'm on a journey to try every possible apple pie combination from apple strawberry pie to apple cranberry pie.
-It's a tough job, but someone has to eat all the pies!
+If you've checked out my website, you know I'm on a personal journey to try every possible apple pie combination from apple strawberry pie to apple cranberry pie.
+It's a tough job, but someone has to eat all the gluten free pies!

 Jump to:

-Why You’ll Love This Delicious Apple Blueberry Pie
+Why You’ll Love This Apple Blueberry Pie Recipe

 - Easy - No fancy techniques or equipment are needed for this super simple pie recipe.